Welcome to Scientific Research & Design (aka Conservation Biology)!

 - Safety first!
 Violations of safety rules will result in a maximum grade of 70.
 Depending on the severity of the offense, you may be removed from the activity and earn a grade of “0” for that particular activity.

-- Always write your first and last name, full date, and class period to get credit for all work you turn in.
+- Always write your first and last name and full date to get credit for all work you turn in.

 Consequences: Any/all of steps 1-4 may be skipped; dependent on the severity of the incident.